robert-hh/CS1237/README.md

 ### cs1237.power_down()

-Set the load cell to sleep mode.
+Set the CS1237 device to sleep mode.

 ### cs1237.power_up()

-Switch the load cell on again.
+Switch the CS1237 on again.

 More methods exists but are used only internally by the CS1237 class.